MCJack123/craftos2/README.md

 2. `cd` to the cloned repository
 3. `make`
 4. `sudo mkdir /usr/share/craftos`
-5. `sudo cp craftos.bmp /usr/share/craftos/`
-6. Copy the ComputerCraft ROM into `/usr/share/craftos/`
+5. Copy the ComputerCraft ROM into `/usr/share/craftos/`
-7. `./craftos`
+6. `./craftos`

 ## FAQ
 ### Why is the ComputerCraft ROM/BIOS not included with the source?